thinkty/ESP8266-RTOS-OTA-DFU/README.md

 The default serial port for your ESP8266 board can be set through `Serial flasher config > Default serial port`.
 Depending on the OS, on Windows, the port will have names like `COM1`.
 On Linux, it will be like `/dev/ttyUSB#` or `/dev/ttyACM#`.

+If an error message such as `Permission denied: '/dev/ttyACM1'` appears, run `sudo usermod -a -G dialout $USER` to add the current user to the group which has permissions or run `sudo chmod -R 777 /dev/ttyUSB0` to change the device to be accessible by all users, groups, etc.

 ### Compile and flash